devisle/advanced-react-cli/README.md

 - [Node-CMD](https://github.com/RIAEvangelist/node-cmd)
 - [Inquirer JS](https://github.com/SBoudrias/Inquirer.js/)

-Be sure to check the above repos out if you're facing any issues!
-We will of course, always are open to improvements.
+**Be sure to check the above repos out if you're facing any issues!
+We are of course, always open to improvements.**

 ## What does this do?